sefanja/ommi/README.md

 * [Yeoman](http://yeoman.io/) is a scaffolding tool for web applications.
 If you run `yo angular` you get a basic app, including config files for all of the above tools.
 * [Git](https://git-scm.com/) is a distributed revision control system.
 * [GitHub](https://github.com/) is a web-based Git repository hosting service.
-* [WebStorm](https://www.jetbrains.com/webstorm/) is a JavaScript IDE which integrates with Grunt and GitHub.
+* [WebStorm](https://www.jetbrains.com/webstorm/) is a smart JavaScript IDE which integrates with many of the above tools.
 * [Divshot](https://divshot.com/) provides static webhosting.